mfansler/TidyGEO/GEOcurate/www/FAQ.md

 #### Renaming columns
 * __Why do the column names have periods in them after I have renamed them?__
     + There are certain rules in R (the language the app is built upon) that regulate how columns can be named.
-    + See the Details section of [this webpage](https://stat.ethz.ch/R-manual/R-devel/library/base/html/make.names.html) for details on what kinds of column names are allowed.
+    + See the Details section of <a href="https://stat.ethz.ch/R-manual/R-devel/library/base/html/make.names.html" target="_blank">this webpage</a> for details on what kinds of column names are allowed.

 #### Substituting values
 #### Excluding variables

 #### Bugs and suggestions
-* If you find an error or would like to make a suggestion, please [open an issue on the GitHub page.](https://github.com/bell-avery/geocurate/issues)
+* If you find an error or would like to make a suggestion, please <a href="https://github.com/srp33/TidyGEO/issues" target="_blank">open an issue on the GitHub page.</a>
-* TODO: enable issues on TidyGEO page from srp33